kongzilla-ks/kong/docs/solana_integration_overview.md

 kong_rpc, also needs to be deployed for Solana to work.
 Do the following,

 2. In a new Terminal, in kong_rpc directory, run "cargo run".
-This will output several logs regarding the configuration and then eventually the it will just keep sending Solana latest hash txs
+This will output logs with the current configuration and then just keep sending Solana latest hash txs to kong_backend

 ## Test Solana transactions